 The Corbett tiger reserve boasts of being the home to around 240+ tigers, a high density of big cats in comparison to other tiger reserves in the country.

-So to be specific, there are two zones that are considered best for Jeep Safari, Dhikala, Bijrani.
+So to be specific, two zones are considered best for Jeep Safari, Dhikala, and Bijrani.
 Both the zones have 90% chances of spotting Tigers.
-You can also spot some in Dhela zone.
+You can also spot some in the Dhela zone.

 No doubt there is an increase in the number of tigers in the country but there is still a lot to do if India has to sustain this progress.